Reviewable/Reviewable/docs/repositories.md

 To configure Reviewable repository settings you may use the [GUI](https://reviewable.io/repositories))or the `.reviewable` directory in your project root.
 Each description below will include setting options using the GUI or by using the `settings.yaml` file in your `.reviewable` directory.

+{:.tip}
+You can move your review settings from the GUI to the `.reviewable` directory by clicking "Store settings in repo?" link and following the instructions for setting up Reviewable configuration in the repository for your project.

 ### Accessing repository settings with the GUI

 Click on a repository name to access the repo settings panel.
 This works whether the repo is connected or not.